 As we are well into the 2020s, the demand for insulation, external decorative products and coloured render is rising.
-The 2020s has seen another generational shift, as renderers are moving away ever more away from traditional cement and choosing various coloured render or insulated render products.
+The 2020s have seen another generational shift, as renderers are moving away ever more from traditional cement and choosing various coloured render or insulated render products.

 In this industry, the terms ‘coloured render’ and ‘insulated render’ are talked about a lot.
-The terms are often used interchangeably, however subtle differences do exist and in this blog we are going to take a look at these in a bit more detail, so that the appropriate solutions can be used on your next and upcoming project.
+The terms are often used interchangeably, however, subtle differences do exist.
+In this blog, we are going to take a look at these in a bit more detail.
+Hopefully, it can suggest the appropriate solutions for your next and upcoming project.

 What is coloured render?

-Coloured render refers to render that is coloured right through it’s final decorative coat in one uniform appearance.
-Sand and cement render is not coloured render.
-When we refer to coloured render we usually refer to the EWI-010 Acrylic Render and the EWI-075 Silicone Render (also known as thin-coat renders), which form the final finish as part of a multi-layer build-up; or we refer to EWI-090 Monocouche Scratch Render, which is also coloured through and can be applied either on its own or on top of a basecoat preparation layer.
-Our coloured renders can now be matched to NCS colours as part of our colour matching service!
+Coloured render refers to render that is coloured right through its final decorative coat in one uniform appearance.
+Sand and cement render do not fit into this category.
+When we refer to coloured render we usually refer to the EWI-010 Acrylic Render and the EWI-075 Silicone Render (also known as thin-coat renders).
+These form the final finish as part of a multi-layer build-up.
+Alternatively, we refer to EWI-090 Monocouche Scratch Render, which is also coloured through.
+It can be applied either on its own or on top of a basecoat preparation layer.
+They can now be matched to NCS colours as part of our colour-matching service!

 Acrylic Render, Silicone Silicate Render, Silicone Render, Premium Bio Render and Nano Drex Render are all examples of coloured renders.
 Coloured renders are also referred to as thin-coat renders.

 The next section talks about the nuances in the family of coloured renders.